Freight Shipping from Laredo to Fort Worth

 How much does it cost to ship freight from Laredo to Fort Worth?

-Full truckload (FTL) rates from Laredo, TX to Fort Worth, TX currently range from $1,077-$1,328 for a standard dry van load over the 501-mile route.
+Full truckload (FTL) rates from Laredo, TX to Fort Worth, TX currently range $1,077-$1,328 (roughly $2.15-$2.67 per mile over 501 miles).
 LTL shipments typically cost $476-$826 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Fort Worth?

-Standard FTL transit from Laredo to Fort Worth is approximately 9 hrs by truck over 501 miles.
+Standard FTL transit from Laredo to Fort Worth is approximately 9 hrs by truck over 501 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Union Pacific Laredo Yard to BNSF Alliance Intermodal Facility takes 5-7 days but offers significant cost savings.

 What equipment do I need for Laredo to Fort Worth freight?